SkalskiP/top-cvpr-2023-papers/README.md

 ## 👋 hello

-This repository is a curated collection of the most exciting and influential CVPR 2023 papers.
+Computer Vision and Pattern Recognition is a massive conference.
+In **2023** alone, **9155** papers were submitted, and **2359** were accepted.
+I created this repository to help you and me search for papers worthy of attention.
+It is a curated collection of the most exciting and influential CVPR 2023 papers.

 ## 🗞️ papers